Get

 Hunting Dogs

-Dog breeds designed for hunting are probably not the best option for people with goats.
-These dogs may not be able to see the goats as anything else but prey animals.
+Dogs developed for hunting are probably not the best pets for people with goats.
+They may not be able to see the goats as anything else but prey animals.
 While that doesn’t mean they’ll necessarily be aggressive toward your goats, it’s still a possibility.

 Herding Dogs

-Dog breeds that herd livestock typically have the instinct to chase the livestock around, and while they may be great for cows, it’s great not for goats.
-These dogs may not hurt your goats, but they could easily become frightened if a dog chases them.
+Dog breeds that herd livestock enjoy chasing farm animals around, but some goats dislike being chased.
+The dogs may not hurt your goats, but they can easily become frightened if a dog chases them.

-Regardless of the breed, try to observe how your dog behaves around your goats to determine if it represents a possible threat.
+Regardless of the breed, observe how your dog behaves around your goats to determine if they can tolerate each other.
 If you notice strange behavior, it’s best to separate the animals to ensure their safety.

 bloodhound dog lying on the ground